winf-hsos/webengineering/week02/lesson_03_headings_text_lists/README.md

 <h6>Level 6 Heading</h6>
 ```

 Per default, each of the headings has a certain standard appearance in a browser: The higher the level, the smaller the font size.
-Howevery, we can modify this appearance using CSS, so to change the font size of a level 2 heading, we could write this CSS rule:
+However, we can modify this appearance using CSS, so to change the font size of a level 2 heading, we could write this CSS rule:

 ```css
 h2 {